FreedomBen/breakout71/Readme.md

 ## Easy perk ideas

+- chill : no perks gain, no level limit,+20 base combo
 - when the ball teleport, probability that it's duplicated instead
 - combo resets on teleport
 - combo resets when hitting puck without a teleport